bai-peter/BAI-Website/README.md

 ## 📄 License

-This project is proprietary to BAI Awan Investments.
+This project is proprietary to BAI Funds (Bai Awan Investments).

 ## 🤝 Contributing